vijaicv/dotfiles/README.md

-# Neovim(NvChad) config for java
+# Dotfiles
-- uses nvim-java for java lsp capcabilities
+Tmux conf and Neovim(NvChad) config for java